-Target 3 Conserve the following community type in a natural condition: Exposed intertidal reef community complex
+Target 3 Conserve the following community type in a natural condition: Intertidal reef community complex.

-- A semi-quantitative description of the community has been provided in Section 1. - An interpolation of its likely distribution is provided in figure 2. - The estimated area of the community within the Reefs habitat given below is based on spatial interpolation and therefore should be considered indicative.
-In addition, as this habitat contains areas of sheer and steeply sloping rock, the mapped community extent will be underestimated:

-- Exposed intertidal reef community complex - 70ha

-- This target relates to the structure and function of the reef and therefore it is of relevance to those activities that may cause disturbance to the ecology of the habitat. - Significant continuous or ongoing disturbance of the community should not exceed an approximate area of 15% of the interpolated area of the community type, at which point an inter-Departmental management review is recommended prior to further licensing of such activities. - Proposed activities or operations that cause significant disturbance to the community but may not necessarily represent a continuous or ongoing source of disturbance over time and space may be assessed in a context-specific manner giving due consideration to the proposed nature and scale of activities during the reporting cycle and the particular resilience of the receiving habitat in combination with other activities within the designated site.
+- A semi-quantitative description of the community has been provided in Section 1. - An interpolation of its likely distribution is provided in figure 2. - The estimated area of the community within the Reefs habitat given below is based on spatial interpolation and therefore should be considered indicative: Intertidal reef community complex - 70ha - This target relates to the structure and function of the reef and therefore it is of relevance to those activities that may cause disturbance to the ecology of the habitat. - Significant continuous or ongoing disturbance of communities should not exceed an approximate area of 15% of the interpolated area of each community type, at which point an inter-Departmental management review is recommended prior to further licensing of such activities. - Proposed activities or operations that cause significant disturbance to communities but may not necessarily represent a continuous or ongoing source of disturbance over time and space may be assessed in a contextspecific manner giving due consideration to the proposed nature and scale of activities during the reporting cycle and the particular resilience of the receiving habitat in combination with other activities within the designated site.